anandsuralkar/My-Projects/README.md

-# Computer-science
+# My projects
-This repo contains all the codes that my computer science acadamic learning required. codes are written by me.
+This repository contains all the personal projects made by me.
+The projects are in the domain for website development, website scraping, AIML, game development, etc.